cashapp/backfila/client-base/README.md

 # client-base

-Contains the base implementation for a Backfila Client.
-Should only be depended on by Backfila client implementations.
+Contains the internal implementation details for a Backfila Client.
+This should only be depended on by Backfila client implementations.
+Those clients will include this only as an implementation dependency since these APIs are private and should not be available to downstream client consumers.